Sales Tax Scaries 4: Nexus and Taxability

 From your perspective, marketplace facilitators handle collecting and remitting sales taxes on behalf of your sales in states where your marketplace is compliant.
 If you sell products or services off your own site as well, you may need to consider the total sales through both the marketplace facilitator and your own site to determine if you have crossed any economic nexus thresholds.

-“Sourcing” is important when you determine your sales tax obligations.
+Ship-to locations“Sourcing” is important when you determine your online business sales tax requirements.
 Sourcing refers to the location where a sale is taxed.
 Most states follow “destination-based sourcing” rules meaning you must apply the sales tax rules and rates based on the customer’s location.
 Additionally, for interstate commerce, when a seller ships into any state from a location outside that state, the sale is sourced to the destination point and the sales tax rate applies at the destination point.

 There are some states that go against the grain and are considered origin-based states.
 If you are based in one of these states or you ship from within one of these states to a destination within the same origin-based state, you collect and remit sales tax according to the rules and rates applicable at the business, not final customer, location, which means “origin-based.”